 Yes, and many people do.
 They’re complementary:

-- Workrave handles scheduled breaks and RSI prevention
+- Workrave handles scheduled breaks, RSI prevention, and daily usage limits

-- SitApp handles real-time posture monitoring between breaks
+- SitApp handles real-time posture monitoring between those breaks

 Pricing

-Workrave is completely free and open source.
+Workrave is completely free and open source (GPL licence).
 You can’t beat that.

 SitApp has a free tier with core posture monitoring.
 Pro costs $3.99/month for unlimited monitoring and advanced features.